Morocco Honeymoon

 In the late afternoon, continue your journey to Fes, Morocco’s oldest imperial city, founded in the late 8th century and listed as a UNESCO World Heritage Site.
 Often referred to as the “Mecca of the West” and the “Athens of Africa,” Fes is a city of rich history, vibrant souks, and exquisite Islamic architecture.

 Its well-preserved medina, Fes El Bali, is a mesmerizing maze of narrow alleys, bustling markets, historic mosques, and centuries-old madrasas, offering a deep insight into Morocco’s intellectual and cultural past.
-With its old-world charm and spiritual significance, Fes is one of the most memorable stops on your 14 day honeymoon Morocco tour, promising an unforgettable journey through history, tradition, and artistry.
+With its old-world charm and spiritual significance, Fes is one of the most memorable stops on this journey, promising an unforgettable experience through history, tradition, and artistry.

 Get ready to explore its wonders in depth during your full-day guided tour tomorrow.